Marie-Pierre F. Granger

 From 2005 until 2012, she directed, together with Imola Streho (Sciences-Po Paris), the annual summer course on Advanced EU Legal Practice, taught by the Total Law Team (led by J. Weiler, NYU); since 2006, she is the CEU coordinator for the Allianz Summer Academy on Europe, supported by the Allianz Cultural Foundation.

 Her research interests lie in the fields of European Union Law; European integration and governance; comparative public law; access to justice; judicial process; remedies; human rights and citizenship.
 She is particularly interested in interactions between law, policy and politics, and the role of law and legal institutions in the interactions between different levels of governance.
 She has published articles in the European Law Review, European Public Law, the Modern Law Review, Comparative European Politics, etc and she has contributed book chapters in edited volumes published by Oxford University Press, Hart, Bruylant, Edward Elgar, etc).
 She is currently involved in two EU funded research projects, in which she carries out research and management task, a large scale FP7 collaborative research projects on barriers to EU citizenship (bEUcitizen 2014-2017), and a H2020 collaborative project on developing a Theory of Justice for Europe (ETHOS 2017-2019).
-She also edited the wed-dossier Francovich follow-up which tracked the development and application of liability for violation of EU law.
+She also edited the web-dossier Francovich follow-up which tracked the development and application of liability for violation of EU law.
+She is the editor, with Emmanuel Guinchard, of the edited book The New EU Judiciary - An analysis of current judicial reform (Kluwerlaw International, 2017).